-4.2 Urban Conservation Overlay District Elements
+4.2 Overlay Districts

-The Oread Neighborhood Plan recommends the implementation of 3 5 Urban Conservation overlay districts.
-UCO Overlay districts are zoning overlays districts that are used in conjunction with the base zoning districts and include design guidelines.
-The Urban Conservation overlay districts is are tools for dealing with special situation sor accomplishing special zoning goals.
+The Oread Neighborhood Plan recommends the implementation of 5 overlay districts.
+Overlay districts are zoning overlays that are used in conjunction with the base zoning districts and include design guidelines.
+The overlay districts are tools for dealing with special situation for accomplishing special zoning goals.
 This plan recommends 2 different types of overlay districts, the Urban Conservation Overlay District and the Historic District Overlay.
 The overlay districts are intended to: encourage development that conforms to the size, orientation and setting of existing buildings in a neighborhood or area; reduce the need for zoning variances for development that conforms to the size, orientation and setting of existing buildings in a neighborhood or area; provide building setbacks, lot dimensions and related physical characteristics; foster development that is compatible with the scale and physical character of original buildings in a neighborhood or area through the use of development/design standards and guidelines; and conserve the cultural resources, historic resources and property values within an identified neighborhood or area.

 The proposed overlay districts are illustrated on Map 4-2 and the elements listed below.
-These elements are intended to be addressed for that specific area in the UCO overlay standards.
+These elements are intended to be addressed for that specific area in the overlay standards.